ostdotcom/ost-wallet-sdk-browser/README.md

 ## Initialize the Sdk and setup user's device.
 Use the below code to initialize the sdk and setup user's device.
 The below code defines `initializeAndSetupOstSdk` method that you could use once your applications' page has loaded or before user's first wallet interaction by calling the `initializeAndSetupOstSdk` method.
-The `initializeAndSetupOstSdk` return a `Promise` that only resolves when both the tasks are completed without any errors.
+The `initializeAndSetupOstSdk` return a `Promise` that only resolves when both(initialize and setup) the tasks are completed without any errors.

 **Note:** <u>Your code needs to <b>invoke or call</b></u> the `initializeAndSetupOstSdk` method.